ga4gh/data-security/1.2-draft-fabio-readme/AAI/README.md

 - Fabio Liberante - Global Alliance for Genomics and Health

+## Work Stream Leadership

-### Data Security Work Stream Leadership
+### Data Security

 - David Bernick - Broad Institute
 - Lucila Ohno-Machado - Yale University School of Medicine
 - Previously - Jean-Pierre Hubaux - Swiss Federal Institute of Technology Lausanne

-### Data Use and Researcher Identities Work Stream Leadership
+### Data Use and Researcher Identities

 - Jaime Guidry-Auvil - National Cancer Institute - NIH
 - Tommi Nyrönen - ELIXIR Finland

+## Demonstration Implementation

+[Life Science RI](https://lifescience-ri.eu/) have implemented this v1.2 specification from the finalised draft for use across the Life Science RI platforms.
+Information on creating an account is available [here](https://lifescience-ri.eu/ls-login/users/how-to-get-and-use-life-science-id.html)
+With an account, the test service [here](https://echo.aai.elixir-czech.org/) will return a technical view of the various tokens created and shared in an example flow using Passport/AAI 1.2.